versionminus/versionminus/README.md

 - meaningful errors, e.g.: no user found on new note creation
 - verify that all router methods follow the pattern: schema -> router -> service -> repo -> model
+- implement soft deletes in all models
+- implement garbage collector for soft deleted items